seri037/llcppg/doc/llpkgstore.md

   ![Index](./llpkg_index.svg)

+  ![Pkg detail](./llpkg_pkg.svg)

 2. `/llpkgstore.json`: Provides the mapping table download.

-  ![Pkg detail](./llpkg_pkg.svg)

 **Note**: llpkg details are displayed in modals instead of new pages, as `llpkgstore.json` is loaded during the initial homepage access and does not require additional requests.

 ### Interaction with web service

-When executing `llgo get clib@cversion`, a series of actions will be performed to convert `cversion` to `module_version`:
+When executing `llgo get clib@cversion`, a series of actions will be performed to map `cversion` to `module_version`:
 1. Fetch the latest `llpkgstore.json`
 2. Parse the JSON file to find the corresponding `module_version` array
 3. Select the latest patched version from the array